openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.3.9 =
+* Additional improvements to link creation page display on mobile devices

+= 7.3.8 =
+* Brought back mechanism to help with large imports from pre-6.0 versions to current revisions.

 = 7.3.7 =
 * Improved display of link creation page on mobile devices